kolzchut/srm-devops/README.md

 ### Clusters

-For reference, the different clusters are defined under [clusters/](/clusters/).
+The different clusters which are used are defined under [clusters/](/clusters/).

 ## Local development / testing environment